pclubiitk/pclub-website/_posts/2025-07-29-graphics-roadmap.md

 -   OpenGL: Old, cross-platform API.
 A good starting point is [LearnOpenGL](https://learnopengl.com/).
-It provides comprehensive tutorials from basic setup to advanced techniques. openGL is likely a good starting choice but is already deprecated in macOS and is only supported via a translation layer.
+It provides comprehensive tutorials from basic setup to advanced techniques.
+OpenGL is likely a good starting choice but is already deprecated in macOS and is only supported via a translation layer.
 -   Vulkan: A more low-level, explicit API offering more control over the GPU, but with a steeper learning curve.
 The official [Vulkan Tutorial](https://vulkan-tutorial.com/) and [vulkano](https://vulkano.rs/) for Rust users are good resources.
-Vulkan generally tends to be more hard-core and is really hard to write manually.
+Vulkan generally tends to be more hardcore and is really hard to write manually.
 It was never implemented for macOS and instead depends on translation layers like moltenVK.
 -   Metal: Apple's graphics API for macOS and iOS.
 Apple's own [Metal documentation](https://developer.apple.com/metal/) are the primary resources.
 Only works for macOS.
 -   WebGPU: An emerging API aiming to bring modern graphics capabilities to the web.
 The [WebGPU specification](https://gpuweb.github.io/gpuweb/) and [sotrh's learn-wgpu tutorial](https://www.google.com/search?q=https://github.com/sotrh/learn-wgpu%3E) are recommended.
-The rust implementation of webGPU, wGPU is the most natural option to use webGPU.
+The rust implementation of webGPU, wgpu is the most natural option to use webGPU.

 Understanding the rendering pipeline concept is important when working with these APIs.
-Most APIs abstract this pipeline, but knowing the stages (vertex processing, rasterization, fragment processing, etc.) helps in understanding how graphics are generated and the earlier written projects/techniques motivate the usecase.
+Most APIs abstract this pipeline, but knowing the stages (vertex processing, rasterization, fragment processing, etc.) helps in understanding how graphics are generated and the earlier written projects/techniques motivate the use case.

 While it might seem verbose to write hundreds of lines of code just to draw a triangle, this verbosity stems from the direct control these APIs provide.
 High-level abstractions like UI toolkits are convenient, but they are built for general-purpose cases and can introduce performance bottlenecks.
 For example, a generic toolkit might not efficiently batch draw calls; it could end up telling the GPU to draw each button, icon, and text label as a separate operation.
 This constant back and forth between the CPU and GPU, along with frequent state changes (like swapping shaders or textures for different elements), creates significant overhead.

-In a high-performance application like the Zed editor, writing custom renderer allows batching all compatible UI elements into a single draw call and implement custom techniques like SDF-based text rendering, which requires direct control over shaders and data pipelines.
+In a high-performance application like the Zed editor, writing a custom renderer allows batching all compatible UI elements into a single draw call and implement custom techniques like SDF-based text rendering, which requires direct control over shaders and data pipelines.
 This is a level of optimization a generic toolkit cannot provide.
 Their approach is detailed in their blog post, [videogame](https://zed.dev/blog/videogame).